-- 1. Down-conversion of the sky frequencies to basebands in the range 2-4 GHz, which then alias down to 0-2 GHz for digitization. - 2.
+- 1. Down-conversion of the sky frequencies to four (or two, in the case of DSB receivers) IFs in the range of 4-8(12) GHz, (using LO1), a second down-conversion to multiple basebands in the range 2-4 GHz (using LO2).
+Finally, these 2-4 GHz basebands are sent to digitizers that effectively convert them into 0-2 GHz digitized signal. - 2.
 Amplification and adjustment of the correct power levels into the digitizers. - 3.
 Adjustment of the spw center frequencies (in the Correlator FDM modes) within the basebands.
 This is actually done in the correlator using the TFB LO, but can effectively be treated as a 4th stage of the LO system. - 4.
 Application of frequency corrections for fringe rotation, and compensation for the slight differences in the Doppler shifts at each antenna due to the differential line-of-sight velocities with respect to the target. - 5.
 Provision of geometric delay corrections. - 6.
 Separation of the signal and image sideband.
 In the case of DSB receivers, selection of the wanted sideband(s).
 This is done through frequency offsets and phase modulation at each antenna using Walsh patterns. - 7.
 Suppression of spurious signals and reduction of the effects of DC drifts in the samplers.
 This is done using phase modulation of the LOs using Walsh patterns.